Homeless man arrested after threatening police with broadsword

-A homeless man who threatened police Thursday with a broadsword and a knife made his first court appearance Friday on two counts of criminal threatening with a dangerous weapon and one count of criminal trespass.
+A homeless man accused of threatening police Thursday with a broadsword and a knife made his first court appearance Friday on two counts of criminal threatening with a dangerous weapon and one count of criminal trespass.

 Louis Irish, 60, was not asked to enter pleas on the charges because he has not yet been indicted by the Penobscot County grand jury.